-- Each Committee has to prepare a report to the General Assembly for each ordinary General Assembly Meeting.
+- Each Committee has to prepare a report for the General Assembly for each ordinary General Assembly meeting.

-- Minutes shall be kept of all Committee meetings with a copy being sent to the Company secretary for retention.
+- Minutes shall be kept of all Committee meetings and stored at ESMA headquarters.

 - Each committee shall submit to the Board a budget prior to each regular General Assembly Meeting for approval of funds for the following year.
 This will be included in the overall ESMA budget to be submitted to the General Assembly for approval.